davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 "Competence is not enough!"

+> A popular government, without popular information, is but a Prologue to a Farce or Tragedy, or perhaps both.

+> -- James Madison

 ## Abstract

 > I show that even if the average voter competence is greater than 0.5, this is still not enough to justify CJT